In This Article

 Other supportive care is also recommended.
 You can supplement your cat's diet with vitamin D and folic acid.
 Both supplements help with the replenishment of the red blood cells.

-A PK test will help you to know whether your cat is a carrier or if it's affected.
 The information provided from the PK test helps you to be cautious when it's time to breed your cat.
-You would not want to breed your cat with an PK deficient cat.
+You would not want to breed your cat with a PK deficient cat.
 This makes the PK test an important test to consider.